Jim Nance: Professional career

 Nance was a 19th round selection of the Boston Patriots in the 1965 AFL draft as well as a fourth round selection of the Chicago Bears in the 1965 NFL draft.
+Apparently, Patriots owner Billy Sullivan lobbied pretty hard for Nance to his friend and Syracuse coach Ben Schwartzwalder.
 Nance signed with the Patriots.
-Though his rookie season was unimpressive, he led the AFL in rushing the next two seasons.
+His rookie season was generally unimpressive, with one outlet calling him a poor pass blocker.
+However, he would go on to lead the AFL in rushing the next two seasons, which saw him slim down from 245 to 235.
 He went on to become the only AFL player ever to rush for more than 1,400 yards in a season.
+He is still the only Patriot to win a rushing title.
 At 6-1 and 260 pounds, Nance was a powerful fullback who carried 299 times in 1966, for 11 touchdowns and 1,458 yards.
 That season, he rushed for 208 yards and two touchdowns in a 24–21 victory over the Oakland Raiders.

-Nance was an American Football League All-Star in 1966, when he also a unanimous selection for the league's Most Valuable Player award.
+Nance was an American Football League All-Star that year and then became the unanimous selection for the league's Most Valuable Player award (the AP vote saw him win 20 of the 27 votes).
 He was the last Patriot to be named an MVP for over three decades.

 He was an All-Star again in 1967 when he became the only AFL player to have consecutive seasons with over 1,000 yards, this time 1,216.
+Ankle troubles in 1968 (which started in preseason) ended up being the first of various maladies that plagued his later years of his career.
 He retired as the Patriots' all-time leader in rushing touchdowns with 45, a record he still holds.

-In 1972, he was traded to the Philadelphia Eagles but refused to play for them, temporarily retiring.
+Nance was ordered to do active duty for the Massachusetts National Guard.
+Nance did three weeks of summer training with the Massachusetts National Guard at Fr.
+Devens in 1968; he recruited for the Guard in select districts.
+In the summer of that year, he launched a scholarship fund drive for African Americans aspiring to be lawyers.

+In the 1972 offseason, Nance asked to be traded.
+Refusing to join the Philadelphia Eagles, he was instead released in July and did not play for any team that year; at the time he temporarily stopped playing, he was the 11th leading rusher of all-time.
 He joined the New York Jets the following year.

 In 1974, Nance played with the Houston Texans/Shreveport Steamer of the World Football League, rushing for 1,240 yards.
 In 1975, he ran for 767 yards before the WFL folded.
 He is the all-time leading rusher in the WFL with 490 carries for 2,007 yards and a 4.1 average.
 He rushed for 15 touchdowns in his WFL career.
+In the run to Super Bowl XX in the 1986 playoffs, Nance was noted as an ardent fan of the Patriots.